jeff-hykin/nix_version_search_cli/readme.md

   3.12.0b1
   ...

-Here's what to include in your nix code:
+Here is what to include in your nix code:

     yourVarName = (
       (import (builtins.fetchTarball {